To be clear, I’ve never met Bunny Williams’ husband.

 One of her key points was to do what you’re good at and have somebody else do what you’re not; here-here!

-And that’s what she did and does.
+And, that’s what she did and does.

-I loved hearing her perspective because I’ve been following her since the late 1980’s.
+It was so incredible hearing her perspective because I’ve been following her since the late 1980’s.

-I remember staring at this room, (I believe it was in House Beautiful) for hours.
+With extreme admiration, I remember staring at this room, (I believe it was in House Beautiful) for hours.

 I love the slip covers out of crisp ticking and the pretty chintz ottoman with a box pleated skirt.
 The flowers and books.
 It is high English Country style.
 I think that this room looks just as fresh and classic now in 2015 as it did in 1988.

 Here is a home that looks lived in and loved.
 That is what sets Bunny Williams apart; she doesn’t just decorate.
 She creates homes.

 Bunny Williams’ mantra is to furnish your home with what you love; furnish with quality–things that will stand the test of time.

 Something she has observed over the years is that the interior design schools do not train their students adequately for residential interior design.
 I couldn’t agree with her more, but that is another story.